Do you have a problem with leaking laundry drains?

 4. Scraps From Pockets

-Some of us tend to toss clothes in the washer without checking our pockets.
+Some of us toss clothes in the washer without checking our pockets.
 We recommend constantly checking any clothes you might want to wash because items like tissues, loose change, and plastic wrappers can block the appliance hose if they enter the washing machine.

-When the clothes are being washed, the water pressure pushes these odds and ends down the drain via the utility sink.
-More significant pieces can entirely clog the drain and make it difficult for water to pass through.
+When the clothes are washed, the water pressure pushes these odds and ends down the drain via the utility sink.
+More significant pieces can clog the drain and make it difficult for water to pass through.

 Steps To Avoid A Laundry Sink Blockage